Martin P. Catherwood Library: Kheel Center

 The Kheel Center for Labor-Management Documentation & Archives was founded in 1949 as the Labor-Management Documentation Center.
 Its continuing purpose is the preservation of original source materials relevant to the history of American labor unions, management theory as it applies to labor and industrial relations, and the history of employees at the workplace.

 With over 20000 ft of manuscript materials, the Kheel Center ranks as one of three major centers of its type in the country.
-It also houses an exceptional photograph collection of over 400,000 images, 350 oral history interviews, over 40,000 collective bargaining agreements, over 250,000 pamphlets and union constitutions, and other labor relater material.
+It also houses an exceptional photograph collection of over 400,000 images, 350 oral history interviews, over 40,000 collective bargaining agreements, over 250,000 pamphlets and union constitutions, and other labor related material.
 The center is the designated repository for papers of key individuals and organizations prominent in the history of labor-management relations.

 In May 1996, the center was renamed to honor Theodore W. Kheel, distinguished lawyer, arbitrator, mediator, and public figure and his wife, Ann Sunstein Kheel.
 Throughout its history, the Kheel Center has been a unit of the Catherwood Library of the School of Industrial and Labor Relations.

 One of the most celebrated aspects of the Kheel Center's collection is the Triangle Fire Exhibit, detailing the Triangle Shirtwaist Factory Fire of 1911.